 Safe mode makes a program run without unnecessary additions.
 This could be plugins, extensions, add-ons, or even custom themes – most programs offer something in-line with these.

-After doing this, you can see if the drive is detected and if so, either disable any additions or reinstall Recuva to recover lost data.
+After putting your PC in Safe Mode, you can run the Recuva and see if the drive is detected.
+If so, either disable any additions or reinstall Recuva to recover lost data.

 Maybe you want to avoid dealing with Recuva’s error altogether and use a safer, easier, and more reliable recovery solution instead.
-AnyRecover fits this description and only on very rare occasions does it not recover lost files.In many cases it becomes very necessary and challenging to recover lost data after factory default.
+AnyRecover fits this description completely.
+With the advanced techonology applied, it can recover your lost data with a extremely high success rate.
+And the uer-friendly interface can turn you into a tech-savvy in data recovery.

 1,000,000 + Downloads